gaurav-varma/gauravvarma.dev/data/blog/rails-7-adds-ability-to-use-predefined-variants.md

 `variants` can also be used on `has_many_attached`.
 Check out this [pull request](https://github.com/rails/rails/pull/39135) for more details.

-This article was originally published on the this [website](https://www.bigbinary.com/blog/rails-7-adds-ability-to-use-predefined-variants).
+This article was originally published on this [website](https://www.bigbinary.com/blog/rails-7-adds-ability-to-use-predefined-variants).